aminya/typescript-optimization/README.md

 </details>

-### Traditional for optimization
+### Traditional `for` optimization

-- in all versions: all the codes are about the same.
+- in all versions: First three the codes are about the same, but full array lookup in the `for-head` is very slow.

 Defining `arr` as `const` or `let` doesn't affect the speed.